Next month I will start my ‘Return to Nursing Practice’ course.

 The ‘us and them’ divide is now complete.
 We are no longer an equal, a professional, we are now just ‘mum’.
 A much easier target and far less of a threat.
 Those of us that gather ourselves together to advocate for our children are labelled ‘warrior mums’ and seem to have the equivalent of ‘hazard warning signs’ pinned to us at every transition.

-The accusations that maybe it’s our stress or mental that is the cause of our child’s (non) disability (cue eye roll) is then in danger of becoming a self-fulfilling prophecy.
-I hear of even the most depressed and desperate parents that are terrified of asking their GP for help: 1) in case their difficulties are seen as being the cause of our child’s difficulties after all and 2) in case their need for them is used against them by social workers when following up on fabricated safeguarding allegations or in educational tribunal hearings.
+The accusations that maybe it’s our stress or mental health that is the cause of our child’s (non) disability (cue eye roll) is then in danger of becoming a self-fulfilling prophecy.
+I hear of even the most depressed and desperate parents that are terrified of asking their GP for help: 1) in case their difficulties are seen as being the cause of our child’s difficulties after all and 2) in case their need for them is used against them by social workers when following up on fabricated safeguarding allegations or within educational tribunal hearings.

 The cost that this all has on our mental health, our physical health and our general well-being is awful.
 Symptoms include those associated with trauma as well as anxiety and depression for many.